guruprashanth2004/image-edge-detection/README.md

 ## Usage

 1. Open this notebook in Google Colab.
-2. Execute the code cells sequentially.
+2. Execute the code cells sequentially
 3. Upload an image when prompted by the file upload dialog.
 4. Observe the original and edge-detected images displayed in the output.